 All runners will need a cup as the event is cup-free.
 Runners, crews and supporters will be provided with cups at the finish.

 All runners must be able to demonstrate they have a working torch and be wearing some reflective clothing when leaving checkpoint 8, Fox Hill, during the hours of darkness.
-After runners leave checkpoint 8 they will start a 1.3 mile road section.
+After runners leave checkpoint 8 they will cover two significant road sections.
 Be safe and be seen - remember you are responsible for your own safety!
 Ensure you have enough batteries to last until daylight.

 Be safe and be seen!